HomeKit Automation Guide - Taking Automations Beyond the Home App

 How to Create Delay Actions

-Delays both before and after an automation (or even during) can be a useful tool when crafting more advanced automation behaviours that include linked automations or timed activities.
+Delays both before and after an automation (or even during) can be a useful tool when crafting more advanced automation behaviors that include linked smart home automations or timed activities.
 HomeKit is a bit lacking in this area when compared to other platforms, and only supports one kind of delay; an undo timer.

 In the Home app any automation your create will have a Turn Off option at the bottom of the rule, or at the end of the creation steps.
 The default, naturally, is Never.
 This can be changed to a number of preset values from 1 minute up to 4 hours.
-This is a useful feature that allows for anything that was turned on by the rule to be automatically turned off again.
+This is a useful feature that is supposed to allow for anything that was turned on by the rule to be automatically turned off again, but seems to only work for lights at this time.

-Commonly this would be used for motion triggered lights so they turn off after a period of no motion.
+This is the common use as this would be used for motion sensor triggered smart lights so that all the lights turn off after a period of no motion.
 The motion sensor triggers the rule, the lights turn on, and the countdown starts.
 A key point here is that the countdown is reset every time the rule is triggered, which means so long as motion is detected again in the specified time, the lights won’t turn off.

 But what if you want to delay when an action starts?
 That gets a bit trickier.
 A good way to do this is to use a dummy switch.
 While this is a useful automation tool, HomeKit doesn’t support this functionality natively.
 A good solution is to use Homebridge and the homebridge-dummy plugin.
-This plugin allows for stateless, stateful, and timed switches to be added easily to your HomeKit setup.
+This plugin allows for stateless (button press), stateful (toggle), and timed switches to be added easily to your HomeKit setup.

 How to create stacked conditionals